-Join us for the third annual Buffalo Run, a 10k, 30k, or 50k race benefiting the Palmetto Bluff Conservancy
+Join us for the fourth annual Buffalo Run, a 10k, 30k, or 50k race benefiting the Palmetto Bluff Conservancy

-.
-Rescheduled to Sunday, December 11th, the Buffalo Run trail winds deep into the ancient maritime forests of Palmetto Bluff.
+on Sunday, October 8, 2017.
+The Buffalo Run trail winds deep into the ancient maritime forests of Palmetto Bluff.
 Don't be afraid to get a little muddy -- it's all a part of the experience.

 50K Race begins at 6:30AM.
 Gates opens at 5:30AM.

 After party and award presentation begins at 11:30AM

 Compete in the 30k or 50k races with a team of your best (or fastest) friends.
 Teams of three people can sign up for the 30k race, and teams of five people can sign up for the 50k race.

 Although the start and finish of this trail run are on pavement, the Buffalo Run’s course soon shifts to the sandy soil of a fire line that protects the surrounding mixed hardwood and pine forest from wildfires.
 The path continues to Camp Eight Road, a wide gravel road that once led workers to the still and camp of an early 20th century turpentine operation.
 Some of the pine trees in the hardwood upland on the left side of the road and in the pine flatwoods on the right side (two distinct ecological zones separated by only a few inches of elevation) bear the characteristic scars of being “catfaced” a century ago to collect pine gum.